redsonola/collabcmi/README.md

 Runs the app in the development mode.
 Open https://localhost:8080 to view it in the browser.
+If this is your first time running it, you'll need to run `npm run mkcert` to create & install the local ssl certificates.

 The page will reload if you make edits.
 You will also see any lint errors in the console.